Scholarships

 Criteria: ACT Composite 31, National Merit semifinalist or finalist

-Application: Apply for admission & Honors Program by February 15
+Application: Apply for admission and Honors Program by February 15

 C. Presidential Scholarship